onap/doc/docs/platform/architecture/index.rst

 Virtual Infrastructure Deployment (VID) - obsolete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. warning:: The ONAP :strong:`vid` project is :strong:`unmaintained`.
+.. warning:: The ONAP :strong:`vid` project is :strong:`deprecated`.
              As of Release 12 'London' the component is no longer part of the ONAP deployment.